 Load Balancer

-Now we can create load balancer instance and associate the virtual servers with it.
-Create the LB instance on the Tier 1 Gateway which routes to your VCD cell network.
-To add load balancer navigate to Networking > Load Balancing > Load Balancers > Add Load Balancer
+Now we can create a load balancer instance and associate the virtual servers with it.
+Create the LB instance on the Tier 1 Gateway, which routes to your VCD cell network.
+To add a load balancer, navigate to Networking > Load Balancing > Load Balancers > Add Load Balancer

-- Provide a name for the LB and select the T1 gateway which you created dedicatedly for VCD.
+- Provide a name for the LB and select the T1 gateway that you created dedicatedly for VCD.

-- Under virtual servers click on set to define the virtual servers which we created in previous step.
+- Under virtual servers, click on Set to define the virtual servers that we created in the previous step.

 Select the virtual servers from the list.